Patricia Richardson: Career

 On June 9, 2016, this production became the highest-grossing show in the history of the Bucks County Playhouse.

 Personal life

 Richardson married fellow actor Ray Baker in 1982.
-They had three children together: Henry Richardson Baker, twins Roxanne Elizabeth Baker and Joseph Castle Baker, before they divorced in August 1995.
-Richardson is the godmother of actress Betty Gilpin, the daughter of actor Jack Gilpin.
+They had three children together: Henry Richardson Baker (born February 22, 1985), and twins Roxanne Elizabeth Baker and Joe Castle Baker (born January 3, 1991), before they divorced in 1995.

 Richardson had a long-term relationship with retired psychologist Mark Cline, whom she had met when they were both students at Southern Methodist University.

 Richardson served many years on the Board of Directors and is the National Spokesperson for "Cure PSP", a patient advocacy and research organization for progressive supranuclear palsy, corticobasal degeneration, multiple system atrophy and related "Prime Of Life" diseases.
 Her father died of PSP in 2005.

-Richardson is a Methodist and a registered Democrat.